-Generally I try and make it to the Hattoji international villa at least once a year,but for the past two years I’ve been too busy wrapped up in my own hello world unable to take the timeout and ride my motorbike (teeny tiny scooter) to this beautiful destination.
+I try and make it to the Hattoji international villa at least once a year, but for the past two years, I’ve been too busy wrapped up in my own little beekeeping world unable to take the timeout and ride my motorbike (teeny tiny scooter) to this beautiful destination.

 This year I jumped at the opportunity to stay there and join friends from the Kansai Riders group.

-This is only the second time I have taken her to the mainland for a tour and I must say for sub 500km tours I really believe this is perfect bike for Japan.
+This is only the second time I have taken her to the mainland for a tour and I must say for sub 500km tours she handles rather good.

 Another year another trip to Hattoji villa.
 Located in the Hattoji Furusato Village, Bizen City in Okayama Prefecture.
 The thatch-roofed homestead was built more than a century ago remodeled to be a villa to join Okayama prefectures international villa program.
 The program offered cheap lodging in five(What I know of) separate locations through out Okayama prefecture.
 Sady in 2009 three of the villas Ushimado,Takebe and Fukiya were closed due to prefectural budget cuts.
 Hattoji and Shiraishi remain open and are highly recommended.

-After my last leaf hunting trip I decided to give it one more chance and take another trip off island to see if I could get some better results.
+After my last leaf hunting trip I decided to give it one more chance and take a trip off island to see if I could get some better results.

 At least I now know for sure that I really don’t like taking pictures of the autumn colours.
 Hiking through them, viewing them I love, but as the photos just don’t do them justice (well my photos don’t) it just seems like a waste of time.